karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

 <details>
     <summary><u>Travel Book by Lonely Planet</u></summary>

-    <p>This is a coffee table book with each page dedicated to a country illustrated by cool pictures and interesting tidbits about their culture, heritage and more.
-I'd like to be able to spontaneously open one of the pages, discover something fascinating about a country and add to my bucketlist.</p></details>
+    <p> This is a coffee table book with each page dedicated to a country illustrated by cool pictures and interesting tidbits about their culture, heritage and more.
+I'd like to be able to spontaneously open one of the pages, discover something fascinating about a country and add to my travel bucketlist.</p></details>

 <br>